mark-me/mixtape-society/docs/development/routes/authentication.md

     - Removes the authenticated flag from the session (`session.pop("authenticated", None)`).
     - Redirects the user back to `/` (the landing or main page).

+The file `src/auth.py` defines simple authentication utilities for a Flask application.
+Its primary purpose is to:

+- Provide a helper to check whether the current user is authenticated based on the Flask session.
+- Provide a decorator to protect view functions, ensuring only authenticated users can access them and redirecting unauthenticated users to a landing page.

+In the larger system, this module centralizes basic auth checks so route handlers can easily enforce authentication without duplicating logic.

 ## API

 ### ::: src.routes.authentication

+### ::: src.auth